 Waste consists of unavoidable losses of input material occurring in cleaning, trials, color changes, repair and maintenance, and other non-continuous operations.
-Other waste sources are packaging materials, cleaning materials, out of shelf life finished goods, and maintenance goods like oils and other utilities.
+Other waste sources include packaging materials, cleaning materials, out-of-shelf-life finished goods, and maintenance goods, such as oils and other utilities.

-Approximately three quarters of the waste is non-hazardous.
-The category of reuse describes waste which finds a secondary use at lower value or a way into reprocessing, like metal recycling.
-Sika manages the disposal of waste through management systems according to ISO 14001 regulating the flow of materials and local documentation.
+Approximately three-quarters of the waste is non-hazardous.
+The “reuse” category covers waste which finds a secondary, lower-grade use or is reprocessed, e.g. through metal recycling.
+Sika manages waste disposal through management systems to ISO 14001, which regulates the flow of materials and local documentation.
 ISO 14001 is in place at all production sites.

 Total weight of non-hazardous waste:

 - Non-hazardous: 66,000 tons (previous year: 66,000 tons)